Baekho (singer): 2024–present: Return to musical theatre, Waterbomb and television drama debut

 Baekho launched his new project "RUSH MODE" in June 2025.
 The project is headed by hyperpop single "RUSH", a self-composed autobiographical song looking back on past learning moments and moving forward against pressure at a new starting point of his career.

 Following on last year's positive reception, Baekho was again chosen to perform at Waterbomb, taking to the stage in Seoul, Busan, Sokcho and Bali.
 He also performed at the K-Mega Island Festival (KMIF) and the Caribbean Bay Water Music Festival over the summer.

 On July 20, he held "2025 Special Party [Rush Mode]", tickets to which were sold out within a minute.
 The fan-meeting is held in celebration of Baekho's 30th birthday and in support of his "RUSH MODE" project; he also performed an unreleased song from the project at the show.
 "Rush Mode in Tokyo" was held on October 29, marking his first concerts in Japan as a solo artist.

 Baekho made his screen acting debut in Channel A drama My Lovely Journey, playing Cha Si-Wan, famed idol-turned-actor and ex-boyfriend of the female protagonist Kang Yeo-reum; the drama aired in August 2025.
 Baekho also led multiple television and web variety programmes in the second half of the year, including KBS Xiamen travel show Joint Travel Expense Zone, real dollar-store business variety #9700, part-time worker web-show Phantom Baekho, and tvN labour work variety Muscle Farmers.

 RUSH MODE was officially released on November 12, Baekho's first project under Team Baekho.
 The digital single includes R&B title track "My Sign", the previously released "RUSH", and b-side "Through the Line" featuring Korean hiphop artist CAMO; Baekho has participated in the composition of all three tracks as well as lyric-writing for "RUSH".

+On the morning of his mandatory military enlistment, on December 29, Baekho guested on Good Morning FM radio, marking his last live broadcasting activity ahead of 18 months of army service.